Den163/vader_flutter/README.md

 And I strongly recommend using it for that purpose.
 But using it just for a Dependency Injection pattern is resulting in writing too much code, because of Widget nature of Provider.
-So in my projects I need a fast and convenient way to define a lot of services, repositories, BloCs(Business Logic Components), etc static components to make it receive from any point of a Flutter app.
+So in my projects I need a fast and convenient way to define a lot of services, repositories, BloCs(Business Logic Components), etc 'static components' to receive it from any point of a Flutter app.
 Note, that [Vader](https://github.com/Den163/vader) not listening on all dependencies like a [Provider](https://github.com/rrousselGit/provider).
 And it's use case just to define and pass static 'business logic' dependencies.
 It's only listening on ``DiModule``